maroc81/qShowDesigner/Protocol.md

 --------- | ---- | -------------
 Start Byte | a5 | All commands and responses start with a5.
 I don't know how or if a5 is escaped if it appears in the data Hello? | 01 | Appears to be a "hello" or "ping" command.
-The command and response consist entirely of "a5 01" Page No | 02 | Requests the currently selected page number.
-The response is the page number minus 1.
+The command and response consist entirely of "a5 01" Active Function and Page | 02 | Requests the currently selected function and page number.
+The response is the selected function and page number minus 1.
 Scenes | 03 | Requests all programmed scenes and their names for the given page number.
 Fixtures | 04 | Requests all fixtures and their details.
 Set Fixture Channel | 08 | Sets fixture channel value